About Killingly Energy Center/NTE Energy

 What is the “significant impact area” and what does it mean?

-The “significant impact area” discussed in regard to air modelling is a technical designation used by DEEP and the USEPA to determine the scope of our required air permit modeling analysis.
+The “significant impact area” discussed in regard to air modelling is a technical designation used by DEEP and the EPA to determine the scope of a required air permit modeling analysis.
 It does not represent an area that will be subject to any air quality standard exceedances.
-All of KEC’s air modeling results – both single source and cumulative – demonstrate that KEC will meet all ambient air quality standards at all times and in every location in Killingly and beyond.
+All of KEC’s air modeling results demonstrate that KEC will meet all ambient air quality standards at all times and in every location in Killingly and beyond.

 How much water will KEC use?
 Where will it come from?
 What impact will it have on Alexander’s Lake and the surrounding watershed?

-Because KEC will utilize air-cooled technology, water needs are reduced by 95% when compared to water-cooled facilities.
+Because KEC will utilize air-cooled technology, water needs are reduced by 95% when compared to a similarly sized water-cooled facility.
 KEC’s average water use will be up to 50,000-100,000 gallons per day.
 In the rare event that natural gas is not available and KEC must operate on ultra-low sulfur distillate in order to maintain grid reliability, water requirements would be up to 400,000 gallons per day.
 We expect this would occur only for several hours on the order of once every 2-3 years based on historical precedents.
 (Note: KEC will not utilize evaporative cooling when firing ULSD.)
 By comparison, it takes about 312,000 gallons to water a golf course each day, 360,000 gallons to cool a data center for a day and 540,000 gallons per day to make six inches of snow at a ski resort.

-NTE and Connecticut Water Company (CWC) have entered into an agreement under which the limited water needs of KEC will be provided by CT Water using their existing resources without any additional use of the Killingly Industrial Park well.
-CT Water’s system has the capacity to sustainably provide up to 400,000 gallons per day to KEC.
-KEC may facilitate a connection to adjacent CT Water infrastructure, creating enhanced supply and reliability of the water system for the benefit of KEC, and the Killingly and Plainfield communities.
+NTE and Connecticut Water Company (CWC) have entered into an agreement under which the limited water needs of KEC will be provided by CWC using their existing resources without any additional use of the Killingly Industrial Park well.
+CWC’s system has the capacity to sustainably provide 400,000 gallons per day to KEC.
+KEC will fund a connection between CWC’s Plainfield and Crystal water systems, creating enhanced supply and reliability of the water system for the benefit of KEC, and the Killingly and Plainfield communities.

 KEC will not impact the water quality or quantity of Alexander’s Lake.
-As stated above, CT Water will meet the KEC demand from existing infrastructure and wells that are hydrogeologically separated from Alexander’s Lake and without any additional use of the industrial park well.
+As stated above, CWC will meet the KEC demand from existing infrastructure and wells that are hydrogeologically separated from Alexander’s Lake and without any additional use of the industrial park well.

 How will stormwater be controlled on the site and discharged to the environment?